eddieoz/openxrypt/README.md

 2. Open the Chrome Extensions page by navigating to `chrome://extensions/`.
 3. Enable "Developer mode" using the toggle switch.
 4. Click "Load unpacked" and select the cloned/downloaded `openxrypt` folder.
+5. Close and reopen the browser to correctly load the extension.

 ### Key Management